parhamdoustdar/parhamdoustdar.github.io/coaching.md

 was lying to myself, that I had so many resources at my disposal that I wasn't allowing myself to use.

+In a couple of weeks, I found out that I wanted to work with people, and not with code.
+So we came up with a plan so that I'd be promoted to a team lead.
+I started "acting" like a manager, and one day, one of the seniors in my team asked my manager to promote me.

+In only three months, I learned to dream, and make it real.

 That's why I believe that coaching *will* transform your life.
 And I'd love to show you how.

 Click [here](https://calendly.com/parhamdoustdar/clarity) to book a free, no obligation session with me, where I will show you the transformational power of coaching by serving you in the best way possible – by helping you dream bigger, then make it real.

-## Not sure yet?
+## Not ready yet?

 It's okay.
 Enter your email below to be added to my mailing list.
 You can get to know me over time, and reach out when you're ready.

 {% include buttondown.html %}